nasa/cumulus-dashboard/README.md

   $ npm run start-dashboard
   $ npm run stop-dashboard
 ```
 This runs everything, the backing Localstack and Elasticsearch containers, the local Cumulus API and dashboard.
 Edits to your code will be reflected in the running dashboard.
 You can run cypress tests still with `npm run cypress`.
-As a warning, this command takes a very long time to start up because the containers come up in a specific order and generally this should be reserved for use by CircleCI or some other continuous intergration service.
-But if you are using it locally, be sure to wait until all containers are fully up before trying to visit the dashboard which is exposed at http://localhost:3000
+As a warning, this command takes a very long time to start up because the containers come up in a specific order and generally this should be reserved for use by Earthdata Bamboo or some other continuous intergration service.
+But, if you are using it locally, **be sure to wait until all containers are fully up** before trying to visit the dashboard which is exposed at http://localhost:3000
 The stack is ready when the `view-docker-logs` task shows:
 ```bash
 dashboard_1      | > NODE_ENV=production http-server dist -p 3000 --proxy http://localhost:3000?